Welcome To Lifetime Learning Center

 Sharpen Your Mind & Meet New Friends!

-We offer daytime, non-credit college-level courses in a wide range of subjects, from literature, history, and opera appreciation to bridge, yoga, and tai chi (geared to older adults), watercolor, quilting, computer classes, and writing your life story.
+We offer daytime, social events and non-credit college-level courses for older adults in a wide range of subjects.
+Our courses provide the joy of learning and challenging the mind without the problem of exams or grades.
+Our courses range from literature, history, and opera appreciation to bridge, yoga, and tai chi (geared to older adults), watercolor, quilting, computer classes, and writing your life story.
 About 35 classes are offered each quarter (Fall, Winter, and Spring).
 Each class is offered one day a week for eight weeks.

 The best way to get to know us is to visit a class.
 You are welcome to sit in on any class you are interested in - just drop by the office and introduce yourself before class!